GGU image

 • Enhancing the local environment

-We will be boosting the current level of biodiversity across the site area by at least 10%, leaving the area in a better condition than when it was found including woodland restoration and enhancement, new planting and improving wildlife habitats.
+We will be boosting the current level of biodiversity across the site area by at least 10 per cent, leaving the area in a better condition than when it was found including woodland restoration and enhancement, new planting and improving wildlife habitats.

 What does Yorkshire GREEN involve?